Independence, Missouri: History

 Independence saw great prosperity from the late 1830s through the mid-1840s, while the business of outfitting pioneers boomed.
 Between 1848 and 1868, it was a hub of the California Trail.
 On March 8, 1849, the Missouri General Assembly granted a home-rule charter to the town and on July 18, 1849, William McCoy was elected as its first mayor.
 In the mid-19th century an Act of the United States Congress defined Independence as the start of the Oregon Trail.

 Two important Civil War battles occurred at Independence: the first on August 11, 1862, when Confederate soldiers took control of the town, and the second in October 1864, which resulted in a Union victory.
-The war took its toll on Independence and the town was never able to regain its previous prosperity, although a flurry of building activity took place soon after the war.
-The rise of nearby Kansas City also contributed to the town's relegation to a place of secondary prominence in Jackson County, though Independence has retained its position as county seat to the present day.
+The war took its toll on Independence, and the town was never able to regain its previous prosperity, although a flurry of building activity took place soon after the war.
+The rise of nearby Kansas City, Missouri, also contributed to the town's relegation to a place of secondary prominence in Jackson County, though Independence has retained its position as county seat to the present day.

-United States President Harry S. Truman grew up in Independence, and in 1922 was elected judge of the county Court of Jackson County, Missouri (an administrative, not judicial, post).
+United States President Harry S. Truman grew up in Independence and, in 1922, was elected judge of the Court of Jackson County (an administrative, not judicial, post).
 Although he was defeated for reelection in 1924, he won back the office in 1926 and was reelected in 1930.
 Truman performed his duties diligently, and won personal acclaim for several popular public works projects, including an extensive series of fine roads for the growing use of automobiles, the building of a new County Court building in Independence, and a series of 12 Madonna of the Trail monuments to pioneer women dedicated across the country in 1928 and 1929.
 He would later return to the city after two terms as president.
-His wife, First Lady Bess Truman, was born and raised in Independence, and both are buried there.
+His wife, Bess, was born and raised in Independence, and both are buried there.
 The Harry S. Truman National Historic Site (Truman's home) and the Harry S. Truman Presidential Library and Museum are both located in Independence, as is one of Truman's boyhood residences.